Going Out and About

 Seek the unexpected at this high-end lifestyle destination designed by Meraas.
 Enjoy the best that urban culture has to offer, from world-class restaurants to top-of-the-line luxury brands.

 Rising to a height of 150 metres above ground and covered in gold-coloured stainless steel cladding, the 50-storey Dubai Frame is where you go to get the best view of the city.
 Located at the edge of Old and New Dubai, the Frame offers you a contrasting cityscape that shows just how far the City of Gold has come.

 Dubai Gold Souk

-At The Top Burj Khalifa
+The Burj Khalifa

-Dubai’s vibrant urban centrepiece, Downtown Dubai is not just home to Burj Khalifa, it also boats a blockbuster of sights including Dubai Mall, Dubai Opera and the nearby Dubai Canal which is great for exploring.
-Made by the team behind the famous Bellagio Fountain in Las Vegas, the Dubai Fountain is not to be missed, and is best enjoyed from the terrace of one of Souk al Bahar’s fine restaurants.
+Dubai’s vibrant urban centrepiece, Downtown Dubai is not just home to Burj Khalifa, it also boasts a blockbuster of sights including Dubai Mall, Dubai Opera and the nearby Dubai Canal which is great for exploring.
+Made by the team behind the famous Bellagio Fountain in Las Vegas, the Dubai Fountain is not to be missed and is best enjoyed from the terrace of one of Souk al Bahar’s fine restaurants.

 If you would rather prefer to take in Dubai’s cultural heritage, spending a day along the Dubai Creek is definitely the thing for you.
 Explore the Al Bastakiya Heritage Village, Dubai Museum, and Crossroads of Civilisation Museum to learn about Emirati history, arts and crafts, and our tradition of pearl diving.
 If you need a break, either have a meal at one of the Creek-side restaurants in Al Seef, or head over to the Dubai Creek Golf Club if you fancy a round.
 And once you're done, you can get yourself a souvenir from the Old Souk.